geek-kb/k8s_security/docs/attack_vectors/compromised_api_server.md

 ### Access API Server Without Authentication

-The attacker tries to list all pods using a curl request:
+The attacker attempts to list all pods using a curl request:

 ```bash
 curl -k https://<api-server-ip>:6443/api/v1/pods
 ```

+If authentication is misconfigured or disabled, the API server may respond with a list of active pods in the cluster.

 ### Delete Critical Resources